PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Employee tax reporting is the process of documenting and reporting employee wages and the withheld taxes to both employees and tax authorities.

-PEOs manage employee tax reporting because they are the official employer of record and file taxes under their own EIN.
-They also make sure that employees receive the correct documents on time.
-The payroll service also creates forms W-9s and 1099s on behalf of the client business using the client’s EIN, as they are not the legal employer.
-PSP guarantees proper documentation for the employees and tax authorities.
+PEOs manage employee tax reporting as the official employer of record, filing under their own EIN and making sure employees receive correct documents on time.
+Payroll services create forms like W-2s and 1099s using the client's EIN, since they are not the legal employer, but still guarantee proper documentation for employees and tax authorities.

 Access to technology